Background pattern

 1. What is Duac gel and what is it used for

-Duac gel contains two active ingredients: clindamycin and benzoyl peroxide.
+Duac gel contains two active substances: clindamycin and benzoyl peroxide.

 Duac gel belongs to a group of medicines known as anti-acne preparations.

-Duac gel is indicated for the treatment of mild to moderate common acne.
+Duac gel is indicated for the treatment of mild to moderate acne vulgaris.

 • Clindamycin is an antibiotic that prevents the bacteria involved in acne from reproducing.

-• Benzoyl peroxide acts by reducing blackheads and whiteheads and also eliminates the bacteria involved in acne.
+• Benzoyl peroxide acts by reducing comedones (blackheads and whiteheads) and also eliminates the bacteria involved in acne.

-When these active ingredients are used together in Duac gel, they help:
+When these active substances are used together in Duac gel, they help to:

 • treat blackheads, whiteheads, and pimples

-• reduce the number of inflamed and red acne pimples.
+• reduce the number of red and inflamed acne pimples.

-Duac gel is indicated for adults and adolescents 12 years of age and older.
+Duac gel is indicated for adults and adolescents from 12 years of age onwards.

-2. What you need to know before starting to use Duac gel
+2. What you need to know before you use Duac gel

 Do not use Duac gel:

-• if you are allergic to clindamycin, lincomycin, benzoyl peroxide, or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to clindamycin, lincomycin, benzoyl peroxide, or any of the other ingredients of this medicine (listed in section 6).

-Do not use Duac gel if you have any of the above circumstances.
-If you are unsure, consult your doctor or pharmacist before using Duac gel.
+Do not use Duac gel if any of the above applies to you.
+If you are not sure, consult your doctor or pharmacist before using Duac gel.

 Warnings and precautions